wei-lin-liao/Deep-Reinforcement-Learning/Language-Understanding-by-Text-Game/README.md

-# Reinforcement Learning - final project

-Language Understanding for Text-based Games using Deep Reinforcement Learning
+# Language Understanding for Text-based Games using Deep Reinforcement Learning

 https://arxiv.org/pdf/1506.08941.pdf

 For single quest testing phase , success rate of our model is 100% with 200 epsisodes !